sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

 Installing the Client
 =====================

-The Flocker client runs locally on your machine, and will control the two instances of Flocker located on the hosts.
+The Flocker client runs locally on your machine, and will control the two instances of Flocker located on the nodes.
 To install the Flocker client, run the following:

 OS X